wongamanda/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/lab-3-code_interpreter.md

         didn't explicitly specify it.

 4. Continue asking questions about Contoso sales data to see the Code Interpreter in action.
 Few examples:
-    - What would be the impact of a shock event (e.g., 20% sales drop in one region) on global sales distribution?
-Show as a table.
+    - **What would be the impact of a shock event (e.g., 20% sales drop in one region) on global sales distribution?
+Show as a table.**
-    - Which regions have sales above or below the average?
+    - **Which regions have sales above or below the average?
 Show as a table.Which regions have sales above or below the average?
-Show as a table.
+Show as a table.**
-    - Simulate future sales by region using a Monte Carlo simulation to estimate confidence intervals?
-Show as a table.v
+    - **Simulate future sales by region using a Monte Carlo simulation to estimate confidence intervals?
+Show as a table.**

 ## Debugging the Code Interpreter